 Support for Ukraine

 We are deeply concerned about the conflict and humanitarian emergency in Ukraine.
-In standing with the people of Ukraine we, alongside our partner organisations will help in any way we can, including resettling refugees locally.
+In standing with the people of Ukraine we, alongside our partner organisations are helping in any way we can, including resettling refugees locally.

 Homes for Ukraine scheme

-The government has launched its Homes for Ukraine scheme and supporting website.
-The scheme will offer a route to those who want to come to the UK who have someone here willing to provide them with a home.
+The government’s Homes for Ukraine scheme offers a route to those who want to come to the UK who have someone here willing to provide them with a home.
 See the supporting government website.

 Support for hosts and guests